-In todays age and time, if your product team is focusing on anything other than building great product experiences, then your competitors wont have much trouble gobbling down your slice of the market.
+In today’s age and time, if your product team is focusing on anything other than building great product experiences, your competitors won’t have much trouble gobbling down your slice of the market.
 There are many things that can eat up the time of your product team.
 One of them is delivery.

 You need to deliver fast.

 At the pace things happen today, you don’t have a year to build product.
 You need to have something in front of your customer tomorrow.
 And you need to keep giving them more soon after.
 If your delivery cycle is a month, that’s what your team is going to build for and get accustomed to building for.
 A larger change that gets built over a month, gets difficult to deliver.
 Smaller changes are easier to deliver.

 Features don’t sell, good design don’t sell, offers don’t sell.
 What sells your product indefinitely is the quality of your product experience.
 Someone would stick with you even if it lacks a feature, if you continue to make great product.
 So you need to make sure it is always of high quality.
 You can’t compromise on quality because you have to deliver fast.
 You can’t break quality because you deliver fast, and then fix them later.
 You just need to deliver great quality, fast :)

 Your engineers are your asset.
 They should be spending every minute of their time building great product experiences and not anything else.
 Everything else must be automated.
 Automate.
 Automate.
 Automate.

 Don’t lose out over time.